 3. Analogue Clock

 An analogue clock is quite frequently used gadget in our day to day life.
-Many of us are not aware that, an analogue clock is a form of analogue computer.
+Many of us are not aware that an analogue clock is a form of analogue computer.
 It makes use of quartz crystal that is susceptible to the piezoelectric effect.
 The voltage provided by the battery, an analogue signal, allows the piezoelectric crystal to vibrate at a rate of exactly 32,768 vibrations per second.
-With help of these vibrations, a pulse is generated.
-This one pulse is the time equivalent of one second.
-So one second equals 32,768 vibrations of the piezoelectric crystal.
+With the help of these vibrations, a pulse is generated, and one pulse is the time equivalent of one second.
+So, one second equals 32,768 vibrations of the piezoelectric crystal.
 It’s interesting, isn’t it?

-The seismometer is a device used to note the information related to an earthquake.
+The seismometer is a device used to record the intensity of an earthquake.
 This device is kept in close contact with the earth’s surface.
 When the earthquake occurs, the earth shakes, and so does the seismometer.
 The waves produced during an earthquake are called seismic waves.
 Seismic waves are then recorded on the graph paper present in the setup, called a seismograph.
-The seismologists, then tell us about the intensity of the earthquake after proper study and analysis.
+The seismologists, then, tell us about the intensity of the earthquake after a proper study and analysis of the seismograph.